ChuckHeintzelman/getting-stuff-done-laravel-code/README.md

 Each branch in this repository contains source code as it is at the end of each chapter named in the branch.

-This is from Chapter 62 - Finishing the Top Nav Bar
+This is from Chapter 63 - The Side Navigation

 Changes in this chapter:

+* Updated layout to final structure
+* Created sidebar partial
+* Finished ListController's index method
-* Added handlers for the navbar options
+* Added javascript to load the lists in the sidebar
-* Loaded current list info into navbar